giv-lab/givr/docs/source/overview.rst

 custom geometry classes also have fields for normals, colours, uv coordinates, and indices if this is indexed geometry.

+See :ref:`givr-geometry` for more details on all of the types of geometry that are supported.

 4. Instantiate Style
 --------------------
 givr comes with two different styles.
 A smooth shaded phong style and a line